ansible/ansible/docs/docsite/rst/community/contributing_maintained_collections.rst

 Your PR must meet the following requirements before it can merge into an Ansible-maintained collection:

 #.
-Is in the intended scope of the collection.
+The PR is in the intended scope of the collection.
 Communicate with the appropriate Ansible sponsor listed in the :ref:`Ansible-maintained collection table <ansible-collection-table>` for help.
 #.
 For network and security domains, the PR follows the :ref:`resource module development principles <developing_resource_modules>`.
 #.
 Passes :ref:`sanity tests and tox <tox_resource_modules>`.
 #.
 Passes unit, and integration tests, as listed in the :ref:`Ansible-maintained collection table <ansible-collection-table>` and described in :ref:`testing_resource_modules`.